Filed under: Breads / Muffins

 Extract: some pure vanilla extract and lemon.
 It’s ok if you don’t have it, but lemon complements these very well if you do.

-How to make lemon berry muffins
+How to make lemon blueberry muffins

 Rub the sugar & zest: This helps release the lemony flavor from the zest.
 You’ll just get the mix between your forefingers and thumb and press to rub (see the video for a visual).